 If you are new to this blog series you may find it helpful to start from the beginning.
 All current posts can be found at the end of this post in chronological order.
 If you’ve already been following along then welcome back!

 Learning to shoot in manual mode was very frustrating for me.
 So many people tried to help and explain what the different settings meant and how they worked, but it was all so technical which went right over my head.
 It just never made any sense (my brain couldn’t be any more towards the right)!
-It would take a few years for me to really “get it” and once I did it was so simple!
+It would take a few years for me to really “get it” and once I did it seemed so simple!
 If you’re like me then hopefully this blog series saves you a lot of grief and frustration.

 3. ISO - Affects the amount of noise or grain in an image.
 The lower the ISO the less noise.
 The higher the ISO the more noise.

 The camera setting below works best when photographing a single subject (a child, a pet, a still object) in a natural light setting (no flash).
 I want to share with you a setting that I use quite often and is a great place for you to start.
 Grab your camera, put it in manual mode and set each to the following settings below (every camera is different, so if you don't know how to do this you will need to get your user manual out.
 If you've lost it I'm sure you can find the manual on the internet).

 - Aperture - (set your aperture as low as it will go, but no lower than f/2 and no higher than f/4)

 Leaving your shutter speed at 1/200 will ensure there is no blurring of your subjects.
 I almost always leave my shutter at this speed when shooting in natural light.